koldo66crack/CARDIA-LLM/README.md

 Lightweight Retrieval-Augmented Generation system for querying BIOLINCC data dictionaries.
 This system enables researchers to semantically search across thousands of CARDIA study variables using natural language queries, powered by AI-assisted semantic retrieval and multi-turn conversational AI.

+## Disclaimer

+All of the data used for this project is publicly available at https://www.cardia.dopm.uab.edu/study-information/nhlbi-data-repository-data/cardia-documentation.
+The information fed to the LLM consists of variable reports with metadata, not the actual entries.

 ## Purpose

 Enable researchers to efficiently discover and understand variables in the CARDIA study by: